winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 1. On https://wing.cloud website click on sign in.
 2. Authenticate using your GitHub account.
-3. If you were already signed in, you will see the Wing Cloud dashboard (under https://wing.cloud directly).
+3. After signinig in, you will be redirected to https://wing.cloud/dashboard.

 #### Redirect to sign-in process from a Preview Environment URL (#2)

 1. If you try to access a preview environment URL while you are not signed in to Wing Cloud (from the PR comment for example), you will be temporarily redirected to the Wing Cloud sign-in flow.
-2. Once singed in, you will be redirected to the preview environment URL.
+2. Once singed in, you will be redirected back to the preview environment URL.

 #### Wing Cloud Dashboard for Signed-In Users (#3)

-1. Once signed in, you will automatically see Wing Cloud for signed-in users (under https://wing.cloud directly).
+1. Once signed in, you will be able to navigate directly to https://wing.cloud/dashboard.
 2. You can see and manage all your projects and teams.
 3. You will see all preview environments associated with your personal account and teams you are member in.
 4. In order to see a preview environment, just click on the preview environment URL from the list of all your preview environments.